onedata/onedata-documentation/docs/user-guide/public-data.md

 Please keep in mind that once published, your collection should not be removed.
 :::

-Now you can find a link to the public Handle in the box where a Share link was presented before, choosing **Public handle link** options from the dropdown.
+Now you can find a link to the public Handle in the box where a share link was presented before, choosing **Public handle link** options from the dropdown.

 ![screen-expose-public-handle-link][]